quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/crontriggers.md

 * 6. Day-of-Week
 * 7. Year (optional field)

-An example of a complete cron-expression is the string "0 0 12 ? * WED" - which means "every Wednesday at 12:00 pm".
+An example of a complete cron-expression is the string `0 0 12 ? * WED` - which means "every Wednesday at 12:00 pm".

 Individual sub-expressions can contain ranges and/or lists.
 For example, the day of week field in the previous (which reads "WED") example could be replaces with "MON-FRI", "MON, WED, FRI", or even "MON-WED,SAT".